-- (1) A traffic control device applies to a length of road or an area if: - (a) the device applies to the length of road or area under 1 or more provisions of the Australian Road Rules; or - (b) the device, the position of the device, or information on or with the device, indicates that the device applies to the length of road or area. - Note: With is defined in the dictionary. - (2) A traffic control device does not apply to a length of road or an area if information on or with the device expressly indicates that it does not apply to the length of road or area.
+- (1) A traffic control device applies to a length of road or an area if: - (a) the device applies to the length of road or area under 1 or more provisions of the Australian Road Rules; or - (b) the device, the position of the device, or information on or with the device, indicates that the device applies to the length of road or area.

+(2) A traffic control device does not apply to a length of road or an area if information on or with the device expressly indicates that it does not apply to the length of road or area.